heraldb/heatpump-logger/README.md

 1. Enable the webserver on your Alpha Innotec heatpump.
 1. If you don't have an existing Domoticz service running, create one.
 1. Copy heatpump-logger to the correct location (I use /home/pi) and copy heatpump-example.ini to heatpump.ini in the same directory as the logger script.
 Adjust the ini file (note the ip addresses).
 In the logger script, check the data that will be collected.
 See the "pages" dictionary for that.
+Note the language dependend titles in the "pages" dictionary as well as in the parseNaviagtion function.
+Depending the language of the webinterface of the heatpump, you might need to change them.
 1. Create deviceIDs in Domoticz [see this](http://domoticx.com/internet-of-things-domoticz-data-ontvangen-vanuit-andere-bron/) for all data points
 1. Copy the heatpump-logger.service file to the correct directory (typically /etc/systemd/system/) and check working directory.
 1. Run `systemctl enable --now heatpump-logger.service` to start te service.